Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 ## PROFESSIONAL EXPERIENCE

 ### Abnormal Security, San Francisco, CA August 2022 - March 2023
-<em> Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns
+<em><sub> Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns
-deviations and indicative signals of compromised account credentials </em>
+deviations and indicative signals of compromised account credentials </em></sub>

 ### Senior Technical Recruiter
 Recruited to join Abnormal’s technical recruiting team where I was responsible for seeing the candidate